Finite-size scaling and thermodynamics of model supercooled liquids: Long-range concentration fluctuations and the role of attractive interactions: Results and discussions

+As anticipated, fluctuations in the tail of the radial distribution function affect the long-range structure of the fluid.
+Hence, to investigate these effects, we compute partial structure factors

-where $k$ is the norm of the reciprocal vector of the simulation box, $\delta_{\ab}$ is the Kronecker delta, $\rho = \rho_{\rm a} + \rho_{\rm b}$ is the total number density and $x_{\alpha} = N_{\alpha}/N$ is the mole fraction of the $\alpha$-species.
-To avoid numerical instabilities at the low $k$ limit~\cite{sedlmeier2011spatial}, we compute the structure factor directly from the simulated trajectory using Eq.~\eqref{sq-eqn}.
-In particular, we focus on the Bhatia--Thornton~\cite{BT_Sofk}(BT) structure factors, $S_{\rho \rho}(k)$ and $S_{cc}(k)$, which carry a direct physical meaning.~\cite{Pietro_PCCP2021} $S_{\rho \rho}(k)$ and $S_{cc}(k)$ describe the correlation of density and concentration fluctuations, respectively, for all species present in the system.
-The BT structure factors are defined as
+where $k$ is the norm of a reciprocal-lattice vector, $\delta_{\ab}$ is the Kronecker delta, $\rho = \rho_{\rm a} + \rho_{\rm b}$ is the total number density and $x_{\alpha} = N_{\alpha}/N$ is the mole fraction of the $\alpha$-species.
+To avoid numerical instabilities at the low $k$ limit~\cite{sedlmeier2011spatial}, we compute the structure factor directly from the simulated trajectory~\cite{berthier2010critical} using the following expression as,

+where $\alpha$ and $\beta$ denote the species, and the indexes $i$ and $j$ run over particles belonging to $\alpha$ and $\beta$, respectively.
+The average runs over the values of $\mathbf{k}$ such that $|\mathbf{k}|=k$ and over the ensemble.
+Partial structure factors are difficult to interpret for liquid mixtures.
+Hence, we focus on density, $S_{\rho \rho}(k)$, and concentration, $S_{cc}(k)$, structure factors~\cite{BT_Sofk} which carry a direct physical meaning.~\cite{Pietro_PCCP2021} $S_{\rho \rho}(k)$ and $S_{cc}(k)$ describe the correlation of density and concentration fluctuations in the liquid mixture.
+They are defined as